keroro824/lab-page/_pages/home.md

 </div>

 ### Research
+InfiniAI lab’s research develops most frontier GenAI algorithms.
+We are
+- Codesigning algorithms with hardware
+- Building efficient next generation model architecture
-InfiniAI lab’s research develops most frontier AI (GenAI) algorithms, reduces the computing cost, energy consumption, and carbon footprint of GenAI systems in many real-world applications, supports more customized pre-training for scenarios with specific needs and sensitive data, allows businesses across numerous industries to deploy powerful LLMs at a lower cost, and reduces the barrier to entry for academic institutes, startups and new players in industry.
+- Innovating in AI systems for seamlessly multi-modal understanding reduces the computing cost, energy consumption, and carbon footprint of GenAI systems in many real-world applications, supports more customized pre-training for scenarios with specific needs and sensitive data, allows businesses across numerous industries to deploy powerful LLMs at a lower cost, and reduces the barrier to entry for academic institutes, startups and new players in industry.
 You can find an overview of some of our research themes at our [Research page](research).